thorpej/Electronics/Power_Supplies/KWard_Adjustable_Bench_Power_Supply/design-files/bias-supply/README.md

 rated as 115Vac -> 120Vac @ 50ma.

-The AC input is rectified by a Rectron DB107 diode bridge chip, filtered, and fed to a MJE5371 PNP power transistor whose base is pinned to a -150V reference voltage by a Zener diode, providing some voltage drop from the source voltage, and taking some of the load off of the second MJE5371 PNP power transistor, whose base is connected to a voltage divider made up of a fixed resistor and a precision 10-turn potentiometer (see note below).
+The AC input is rectified by a Rectron DB107 diode bridge chip, filtered, and fed to a MJE5371 PNP power transistor which provides a low-impedance voltage reference by pinning its base to -150V using a Zener diode.
+This -150V reference voltage is then fed to a second MJE5371, whose base voltage is controlled by a fixed 39K resistor and a precision 10-turn potentiometer (see note below), providing the variable bias voltage output.
 A 1µF film cap at the output shunts out any noise.

 Current limiting is provided by a small KSA1013 PNP transistor (connected to the base of the second MJE5371) and a 22 Ohm resistor.
-As the current increases, the voltage drop across the resistor increases, which gradually turns on the KSA1013, which pulls the base of the second MJE5371 closer to GND (more positive), thus reducing the negative bias voltage.
+As the current increases, the voltage drop across the 22 Ohm resistor increases, which gradually turns on the KSA1013, which pulls the base of the second MJE5371 closer to GND (more positive), thus making the bias voltage output less negative.
 Note that this is a gradual effect; if there is significant load on the bias supply, it will become gradually more difficult to pull the voltage further negative.

-Beacuse the second MJE5371 must drop considerable voltage, it dissipates quite a bit more power than the first MJE5371 (which is merely disposing of excess voltage from the power transformer).
+Beacuse the second MJE5371 can drop considerable voltage depending on the desired bias output voltage selected, it can dissipate quite a bit more heat than the first MJE5371 used as the voltage reference.
 It is therefore mounted to a much beefier heat sink than the first MJE5371.
 Space for a small fin-type heat sink for the first MJE5371 is provided, along with a specific Aavid part known to fit the footprint.
 Other small fin-type heat sinks may also fit in the alloted space.
 However, it is important that the two heat sinks DO NOT TOUCH, unless the MJE5371s are mounted using a TO-220 insulated mounting kit (plastic screw bushing + mica sheet).

 The board includes protection diodes for the 3 transistors as well as the output.

-Note: The voltage adjustment divider contains a 10 Ohm fixed resistor to "back-stop" the negative bias voltage because without it, the voltage can become positive with the potentiometer at the full CCW position in simulation.
+Note: The voltage adjustment divider also contains a 10 Ohm fixed resistor to "back-stop" the negative bias voltage because without it, the voltage can become positive with the potentiometer at the full CCW position in simulation.
 With this resistor in-place, you may not be able to get the bias voltage to exactly 0V.
 This may vary slightly